green-coder/cdc/README.md

 ### Description

-This Rust crate contains useful classes for performing a *Content-Defined Chunking* (CDC).
+This Rust crate is a very useful library for performing a *Content-Defined Chunking* (CDC).

 ### Content-Defined Chunking